mehrantsi/MSAP-1/README.md

 5. Latching mechanism for Instructions Register to enable reusing the Fetch flow in [MSAP-1 uCodes](https://github.com/mehrantsi/8-bit_CPU_uCodes).
 6. [Enabling automated RAM input for programming](https://github.com/mehrantsi/8-bit_CPU_Programmer)
 7. Lower power consumption achieved by using CMOS chips instead of Low-Power Schottky, higher efficiency LEDs as well as using lower chip count in total, enabled by different debouncing circuit and non-inverting RAM.
 (200 mA including the programmer and all LEDs on)
-8. Better noise management, allowing clock speeds of more than 1khz.
+8. Better noise management, allowing faster clock speeds.

 MSAP-2 will include: